Category: Education: Tax Breaks Related to School

 Education Credit - Form 8863

-There are two tax credits available to persons who pay expenses for higher (postsecondary) education.
+There are two tax credits available to individuals who pay expenses for higher (post-secondary) education.
 They are:

 Can you claim more than one education credit this year?